Large Animal & Equine Vet Tech - Education, Certifications & Salary

 However, those who are interested in holding themselves to the highest standard possible for veterinary technicians with specialized skills may consider becoming certified veterinary technician specialists (VTS) in the subfields that intersect with their large animal skills.
 Except for the VTS (Equine) certification, the 16 National Association of Veterinary Technicians in America (NAVTA) Committee on Veterinary Technician Specialties (CVTS) recognized or provisionally recognized specialties aren’t directly focused on large animals.
 With that said, an LVT could choose to fulfill the requirements of each of those sixteen specialties in an environment where they’re working with large animals.

-Becoming a VTS is a years-long process that demonstrates to the industry that a vet tech has achieved certain experiential and skill-based milestones that differentiate them from the generalized pool of vet techs.
+Becoming a VTS is a years-long process demonstrating to the industry that a vet tech has achieved certain experiential and skill-based milestones that differentiate them from the generalized pool of vet techs.
 Earning a VTS may lead to higher pay, expanded responsibilities, or a more competitive resume in a competitive job market.
-Each VTS certification is administered by a separate NAVTA-recognized academy, and therefore each certification has different requirements.
+A separate NAVTA-recognized academy administers each VTS certification, and therefore each certification has different requirements.
 The requirements to sit for the certification test to become a VTS (Equine) through the Academy of Equine Veterinary Nursing Technicians (AEVNT), are as follows:

 • Proof of at least 8,000 hours (four years) of work experience, including 3,750 hours working in equine nursing